 Is Schwerin Castle the Neuschwanstein of the North?

-If you have heard of the Neuschwanstein Castle than you know that this fairytale castle looks exactly like one of the castles taken out of the Disney World.
-Memory told us that we somewhere had read about Schwerin Castle and, that it’s reffered to as the “Neuschwanstein of the North”.
+If you have heard of the Neuschwanstein Castle then you know that this fairytale castle looks exactly like one of the castles taken out of Disney World.
+Memory told us that we somewhere had read about Schwerin Castle and, that it’s referred to as the “Neuschwanstein of the North”.
 Could that be true?
 Is it really possible to compete with the magnificent Neuschwanstein just outside Fussen in Bavaria?
-Walt Disney himself was inspired by Neuschwanstein, and to many this is the castle over all castles.
+Walt Disney himself was inspired by Neuschwanstein, and to many, this is the castle over all castles.

 If the above statement is correct we don’t know, but for us; yes.
-We also know is that Schwerin Catles is amazing.
-From outside it is one of the most beautiful castles we have ever seen.
-Furhermore, also the interior has its glory making it well worth the visit.
-We can only recommend you to visit Schloss Schwerin to make up your own opinion!
+We also know that Schwerin Castles is amazing.
+Alongside Burg Eltz, Schwerin Castle is one of the most impressive castles in Germany.
+From the outside, it is one of the most beautiful castles we have ever seen.
+Furthermore, also the interior has its glory making it well worth the visit.
+We can only recommend you visit Schloss Schwerin to make up your own opinion!

 TIP: Read our blogpost about daytrips from Berlin, where we visit Rheinsberg Palace